Follow Shrewsbury Cricket on Twitter: @ShrSchCricket

 Shrewsbury sets out to be one of the best cricket schools in the country.
 In the summer, our cricketers have the privilege of playing on the fields described by the cricket-writer Sir Neville Cardus as "the most beautiful playing fields in the world, spreading and imperceptibly mingling with the pasture land of Shropshire".
 And in the winter, cricket training has been transformed by our truly world class indoor cricket centre.
 Coaching is provided by teaching staff, the full-time cricket professional and visiting coaches.

 Shrewsbury regularly fields 13 teams across all age groups and also has a flourishing House programme to enable boys and girls of all abilities to play.
-Every two years the U15s and 1st XI tour abroad and recent destinations have included the UAE (2017 - U15 XI only), UAE and South Africa (2014), South Africa (2012), Dubai and Australia (2010), Sri Lanka and Barbados.
+Every two years the Boys' U15s and 1st XI tour abroad and recent destinations have included South Africa (2019 - our first co-ed tour with the Girls' 1st XI), the UAE (2017 - U15 XI only), UAE and South Africa (2014), South Africa (2012), Dubai and Australia (2010), Sri Lanka and Barbados.

-The U15 side have had considerable success in the Lord’s Taverners Colts Trophy in recent years.
+The Boys' U15 side have had considerable success in the Lord’s Taverners Colts Trophy in recent years.

 In 2013 Shrewsbury also achieved the unique distinction of winning the HMC National Schools Under-18 Twenty20 trophy and being declared joint winners of the School Sport Magazine Under-17 Cup and the ECB/ESCA Under-15 Twenty20 Championship.
 This is a feat unprecedented in school cricket.